chrisminnick/intermediate-node-dev/labs/lab06/README.md

-# Lab 6: Mongodb Transactions Lab
+# Lab 6: Lab06 Advanced Redis Usage

 See the course lab instructions PDF for detailed instructions.